Media and Journalism (BA)

 MODE OF STUDY

-Media and journalism (B.A.) is implemented as a full-time and part-time study.
-In part-time study, the organization and timing of lectures, seminars and exercises are adjusted accordingly.
-For the implementation of contact hours, the faculty also applies a variety of modern forms of information and communication technology (online classroom, etc.).
+Media and journalism (BA) is implemented as a full-time and part-time study.
+In the part-time study, the organization and timing of lectures, seminars and exercises are adjusted accordingly.
+For the implementation of contact hours, the faculty also applies various modern forms of information and communication technology (online classroom, etc.).

 A study year is implemented in one academic year, and it is divided into two semesters.
-During the semesters, students attend lectures, seminars and other forms of organized activities.
-Exams are implemented during (three) examination periods (– the winter, summer and autumn examination period.
+During the semesters, students attend lectures, seminars and other organized activities.
+Exams are implemented during (three) examination periods – the winter, summer and autumn examination periods.